Shia Islam: Significant populations worldwide

-Major denominations or branches
+Major denominations

 The Shia community throughout its history split over the issue of the Imamate.
 The largest branch are the Twelvers, followed by the Zaydīs and the Ismāʿīlīs.
 Each subsect of Shia Islam follows its own line of Imamate.
 All mainstream Twelver and Ismāʿīlī Shia Muslims follow the same school of thought, the Jaʽfari jurisprudence, named after Jaʿfar al-Ṣādiq, the 6th Shia Imam.
 Shia clergymen and jurists usually carry the title of mujtahid (i.e., someone authorized to issue legal opinions in Shia Islam).

 Twelver

 Twelver Shia Islam is the largest branch of Shia Islam, and the terms Shia Muslim and Shia often refer to the Twelvers by default.
 The designation Twelver is derived from the doctrine of believing in twelve divinely ordained leaders, known as "the Twelve Imams".
 Twelver Shia are otherwise known as Imami or Jaʿfari; the latter term derives from Jaʿfar al-Ṣādiq, the 6th Shia Imam, who elaborated the Twelver jurisprudence.
 Twelver Shia constitute the majority of the population in Iran (90%), Iraq (65%) and Azerbaijan (55%).
 Significant populations also exist in Afghanistan, Bahrain (40% of Muslims) and Lebanon (27–29% of Muslims).